 Unfortunately, there’s no real ‘miracle shampoo’ for hair loss.
 Trust me, I’ve tried a lot of these so-called cures, each claiming to be the best shampoo for alopecia.

-It’s a good question.
-If it can’t miraculously reverse shedding, why bother?
+Good question.
+If a shampoo can’t miraculously reverse shedding, why bother?

 Well, sometimes it’s a case of prevention trumping the need for a cure.
 That’s why so many of these products are for people with thinning hair, focusing on retention and the condition of the scalp rather than regrowth.